aruna470/ExBanking/README.md

 # ExBanking

-**This an Elixir application developed to cater the functionality of ExBank**
+**This is a Elixir application developed to cater the functionality of ExBank**

 ## How to run the application